Spain

 Spanish Tax System for Individuals

-- Spain allows foreign tax credits under double tax treaties to avoid double taxation.
+- Foreign tax credits and double tax treaties reduce double taxation risks.

 Requirements and Procedures